In this article, I review the Vasque St Elias GTX, which is a waterproof hiking boot that I’ve been using on my waterfall hikes for many years.

 I have used these boots on almost all of our day hikes, especially waterfall hikes, where we frequently encounter water crossings.
 For example, I have been able to cross creeks that were ankle deep, and the boots managed to still prevent water from getting inside.

-I have also worn these boots on overnight backpack treks where I had to carry 40 lbs or more on my back (actually hips and shoulders).
+I have also worn these boots on overnight backpack treks where I had to carry 40 pounds or more on my back (actually hips and shoulders).
 Heck, I even carried our daughter in a frame-pack child carrier while wearing these boots on hikes as well as while carrying her around in Europe.
 Under these circumstances, I can’t afford to wear a shoe that undermines ankle support and foot stability.

 Although the St Elias GTX Boot might be considered overkill on some of our shorter on-trail day hikes, I’ve appreciated those times when I’ve encountered unexpected obstacles or detours like washouts, fallen trees, or flooding.